Skip to content

 Key takeaways

-• Standard UK car insurance policies include third-party cover for driving in Ireland as well as the rest of the EU and a few other European countries
+• UK car insurance includes minimum third-party cover for driving in Ireland, plus the rest of the EU and a few other European countries

-• You won’t need a green card or specialist cover - just be sure you have your car insurance certificate and V5 logbook
+• You don't need a green card, International Driving Permit or UK sticker to drive in Ireland with a UK licence - just be your car insurance certificate and V5 logbook

 Can I drive in Ireland with UK car insurance?